Gilberto Duavit Sr.

-Gilberto "Bibit" Muñoz Duavit, Sr. (November 29, 1934 – December 14, 2018) was a Filipino lawyer, entrepreneur and politician.
+Gilberto "Bibit" Muñoz Duavit Sr. (November 29, 1934 – December 14, 2018) was a Filipino lawyer, entrepreneur and politician.
 He was a major figure in the GMA Network Inc. and a member of the House of Representatives from 1994 to 2001.

 Early life and education

 Duavit was born on November 29, 1934, in Manila.
 He was the son of Margarito Duavit and Rosa Muñoz.

 He earned his Bachelor of Arts and law degree from the University of the East Manila, and held a doctorate degree in humanities from the University of Rizal System.

-Career
+Business career

 He was chairman of GMA Network, Inc. from 1974 to 1976 and was a former director of the company in 1977.
 He along with accountant Menardo Jimenez and lawyer Felipe Gozon acquired the Republic Broadcasting System (RBS) from Robert Stewart in 1974 and renamed as GMA Radio-Television Arts.

 Duavit sat as chairman and chief executive officer of Group Management and Development, Inc., as well as chairman of Guronasyon Foundation, Inc., an organization which recognizes remarkable teachers in the province of Rizal.
 He was also chair or director of various firms and companies, among them Permastress Industries, Inc., Unistress Concrete Systems, Inc., Sagittarius Condominium Corporation, and Mar Fishing Company, Inc.